Examples from 2019

 John Rosenberg Biography

 After earning his Bachelor of Arts degree at BYU and PhD at Cornell University, Rosenberg joined the BYU faculty in 1985 in the department of Spanish and Portuguese.
 He served as chair of that department prior to his appointment in 1997 as associate dean and then as dean in the College of Humanities in 2005.
-For two decades, he has worked with the BYU-Public School Partnership where he currently serves as a Senior Fellow; in 2005 he received the Renewal in Practice Award.
-He has made significant contributions to promoting the democratic purposes of public education.
+For two decades, he has worked with the BYU-Public School Partnership where he currently serves as a Senior Fellow.
+He has made significant contributions to promoting the democratic purposes of public education, including the 2018 publication of his award-winning book, Schooling, Democracy and the Quest for Wisdom.
 In 2011, he was decorated with the Officers Cross of the Order of Civil Merit from Spain.
-He is currently the Washington Irving Professor of Spanish and American Relations at BYU.
+He also serves as the Washington Irving Professor of Spanish and American Relations at BYU, charged to raise the profile of BYU in Spain by facilitating collaboration between the university and Spanish government, cultural and intellectual institutions.